andreinadaban/woo-simple-wishlist/readme.md

 The default template used on the My Account page is located at `templates/wishlist.php`.
 Similar to WooCommerce templates, you can override it by copying it in your theme directory at `simple-wishlist-for-woocommerce/wishlist.php`.

-### Actions
+### Action hooks

-The following actions are present in the template used on the My Account page.
+The following action hooks are present in the template used on the My Account page.

 ```
 sw_before_table